microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 In this exercise, we'll continue to build our application so that we can make requests to the Project Local Insights API.

 1. In the **index.js** file, search for the PlacePin function.
-In the PlacePin function, add:
+In the PlacePin function, add/uncomment:
  `GetNeighborhoodScore(location, category_string, pins[neighborhood + settings.city]);`
  on the line before: `map.entities.push(pins[neighborhood + settings.city]);`